Home > News > Innovation is the Key to Global Competitiveness

 The industry needs to get more organised as the end consumer is still not aware of the benefits of the laminate which is way beyond aesthetics.
-The industry collaboratively has to work towards educating the end customer on empathising how the product is more economical and environmental friendly.
+The industry collaboratively has to work towards educating the end customer on empathising with how the product is more economical and environmentally friendly.

 Tell us about your channel expansion strategies in the market.

 We have a strong, widely spread channel partner network, some of them working with us since Merino’s inception.
-The group has focused on ensuring on-time and full deliveries to the customer as per their order requirement for which special initiatives to improve the supply chain has been made.
-We are also working with our channel partners in opening an organised gallery and exclusive display centres in 2018.
+The group has focused on ensuring on-time and full deliveries to the customer as per their order requirement for which special initiatives to improve the supply chain have been made.
+We are also working with our channel partners to open an organised gallery and exclusive display centres in 2018.
 Another strategy taken by the company is to expand the channel and to work with the carpenters.

 What keeps the company ahead of its competitors in terms of services offered?

 Our organised and well-planned methodology of working, stringent quality certifications, more than five decades of association with the channel network and design fraternity, our outstanding product quality and services and not to forget our extensive design range, all these features keep us ahead and leading players in the industry.

 We offer an extensive array of surface solutions under one roof and our supply initiative keeps us ahead of the competition in terms of services.
 Also, our constant endeavour is to maintain a strong connection with our customers by highlighting the new technology or product offerings from Merino.
 One of them is a recently opened Merino Experience Centre which provides aesthetical, technical and commercial exhibitions and guidance under one roof.